This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Why Should You Take AP Statistics?

-Is AP Statistics worth it? and Should you take a course like AP Stats?
+Is AP Statistics worth it?
+Should you take a course like AP Stats?
 If you are asking yourself these questions, we will help you understand how this course can help your future goals.

 How many college credits do you get with a score of 3, 4, or 5 on the AP Statistics exam?